FortiethAtom4/nanoscrape/README.md

  `node nanoscrape.js [link_string] -r 10`

  Note: increasing this value will necessarily cause the scraper to make a few extra passes at the end of the chapter, which will slightly increase total scraping time.
 Additionally, decreasing it risks the scraper closing prematurely and missing pages.
-I recommend leaving this as the default value unless you believe that changing it is absolutely necessary.
+I recommend not setting the maximum number of retries below the default value unless you believe it is absolutely necessary.

+**USERAGENT** \
+The scraper uses a random user agent when scraping by default.
+This is a typical scraper strategy to avoid detection.
+However, you can choose your own user agent or to use a local default Chrome user agent.

+Examples: \
+`node nanoscrape.js [link_string] -a default`
+`node nanoscrape.js [link_string] -a [user_agent_string]`

+Note: To avoid being detected and/or blocked, I recommend sticking to random user agents unless you believe that setting this value is absolutely necessary.

 # ENJOY

 IMPORTANT NOTE: There are new rules about third-party cookies which are being rolled out on Chrome browsers in the near future.
 This will cause some serious problems for nanoscrape.
 As it is, the scraper still works but occasionally gets bombarded with "third party cookie will be blocked" messages.
 I'll do what I can to address this issue and hopefully keep the scraper functional after the rule passes.

 # PATCH NOTES

+5/22/2024
+- Added an optional argument to choose a user agent for the scrape session.
+- Experimental speed optimizations.
+Tests showed a significant increase in average scrape speed with no misordering or loss of quality.
+    - This is still in testing and may be changed.
+- A potential bugfix for the automated login bug.
+Tests are still ongoing.

 5/21/2024
 - Added a proper argument parser, making command-line execution much smoother and simpler.
 Updated README accordingly.